Snapchat Video Allegedly From Glendale, Arizona, Shooter Shows Graphic Firsthand Footage Of Attack

 — Sen. Martín Quezada (@SenQuezada29) May 21, 2020

 The Glendale shooting took place just days after Arizona’s stay-at-home order expired and the first non-essential businesses were able to open.
-The businesses that did open remained under some restrictions that limited public gatherings, including rules on how many people could be inside of restaurants.
+The businesses that were allowed to open remained under some restrictions that limited public gatherings, including rules on how many people could be inside of restaurants.

 #Westgate is teeming with law-enforcement right now after at least two people were shot.
 One suspect in custody.